qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

     return result;
   }

-The good version always should define the else case as well:
+Instead, you should always define the else case:

 ::